mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 ![**Systematic comparison of theoretical vs. experimental noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
 The dashed line shows the identity line of slope one and intercept zero.
-All data are colored by the experimental fold-changes corresponding value in gene expression as indicated by the color bar.
+All data are colored by the corresponding experimental fold-changes value in gene expression, as indicated by the color bar.
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and the error bars correspond to the 95% confidence interval as determined by 10,000